Tales of Christmases Past: The West Wales Derby

 Well, I think the answer is found when we look at a local derby in any sport.
 No matter their positions in their respective leagues, Swansea City always want to beat Cardiff City, Rangers always want to beat Celtic, Lancashire always want to beat Yorkshire, the New York Yankees always want to beat the Mets and the Chicago Bears have been wanting to beat the Green Bay Packers above all others since they first met in 1921.
 It’s all about bragging rights and the closer the rivalry, the better.

 The Swansea.com Stadium is separated from Parc y Scarlets by the small matter of 11 miles and the Loughor Bridge, and because the creation of these two regions also saw them sharing borders, rivalry was always going to run fiercely.
-But throw into the mixture, ‘Boxing Day’, and the stakes somehow get even higher.
+But throw into the mixture a ‘Christmas Fixture’, and the stakes somehow get even higher.

-Regardless of whether it’s the black of the Ospreys you’ll be cheering for, or the red of the Scarlets, after a day filled with Turkey, pigs in blankets, mince pies and various alcoholic beverages of your choice, there’s nothing quite like a live sporting encounter on Boxing Day to help you recover from the excesses of the previous day and really release the Christmas spirit!
+Regardless of whether it’s the black of the Ospreys you’ll be cheering for, or the red of the Scarlets, with Christmas Day on the horizon and a day filled with turkey, pigs in blankets, nut roasts, mince pies and various alcoholic (or not!) beverages of your choice awaiting your consumption in a few days time, there’s nothing quite like a live sporting encounter on the weekend before Christmas to help you really embrace that Christmas spirit!

-To date, in the URC - which was known as the Celtic League when Welsh rugby went regional in 2003 - the Ospreys and the Scarlets have fought out 39 matches.
+To date, in the URC - which was known as the Celtic League when Welsh rugby initially went regional in 2003 - the Ospreys and the Scarlets have fought out 42 matches.

-The bad news is that the Ospreys have lost 16 of those encounters, but the far more pleasing statistic for Ospreys supporters is that they’ve won 21.
-The other two contests being the drawn games of November 2011 and the most recent fixture, held in September this year.
+The bad news is that the Ospreys have lost 16 of those encounters, but the far more pleasing statistic for Ospreys supporters is that they’ve won 24.
+The other two contests being the drawn games of November 2011 and the most recent draw, back in September 2022.
+There’s nothing quite like a tight, exciting game to really bring to the fore the spirit of a local derby, and that 23-23 draw certainly delivered on that front.

-So that was the 39th and most recent derby, a thrilling draw, but a world away from the first encounter between the two regions on 2 January 2004, played at the now long gone, Stradey Park and with the Ospreys bearing the then Neath-Swansea prefix.
+So that was the 39th derby, and just the second draw in all those contests, yet, as exciting and memorable as that match was, it was a world away from the first encounter between the two regions on 2 January 2004, played at the now, long gone, Stradey Park and with the Ospreys bearing the then Neath-Swansea prefix.

-A sign of the times of this fixture is found amongst the names on the team sheet.
+A sign of the times of that fixture of over 20 years ago, is found amongst the names on the team sheet.
 The first one that sticks out, though, is not a player, but the referee.
 The surname was Whitehouse, but not Ben who we’re now very familiar with, but his old man, Nigel, a Gowerton boy perfectly located to take charge of the first regional west Wales derby.

 Before I give you some of the names who represented the Ospreys that day, a quick quiz question for you.
 Can you name the player who captained the team in that match?
 Answer given after the end of the next paragraph.